 Warehouse logistics – all movements of goods and information within warehouses and distribution centers.
 It includes receiving, storage, order-picking, accumulation, sorting, and shipping.

 Waybill – official shipping document between a shipper and a carrier.
-It travels with a shipment, identifies its consignor, consignee, origin and destination.
+It travels with a shipment and identifies its consignor, consignee, origin, and destination.

 WeChat – China’s “app for everything”.
 It is a multi-purpose messaging, social media, and mobile payment app developed by Tencent.
 Find out more about WeChat.